National Youth Day 2021: Current Theme, History, Significance and Key Facts

 In 1984, the Indian Government first declared to celebrate the birthday of Swami Vivekananda i.e. 12 January as National Youth Day.
-Since then from 1985, it is celebrated as National Youth Day all over the country.
-The main aim of the Government is to make a better future of the country by motivating the youths through the way of their life and ideas of the Swami Vivekananda.
+Since then the day has been celebrated as National Youth Day all over the country.
+The main aim of the Government is to make a better future for the country by motivating the youths through the way of their life and ideas of the Swami Vivekananda.
 It is a great way to wake up the eternal energy of the youths as well as to make the country developed.

 National Youth Day: Celebrations

 National Youth Day or Yuva Diwas or the birthday of Swami Vivekananda is celebrated every year at many centres of Ramakrishna Math, Ramakrishna Mission, and their branches with great enthusiasm and joy according to the Indian culture and tradition.
 A great mangal aarti, devotional songs, meditation, religious speech, sandhya aarti, etc. are performed.

 Also, at various schools, colleges it is celebrated by performing the parade, speech on Swami Vivekananda, recitations, songs, conventions, essay-writing competition, seminar, etc. To inspire the Indian youth's writings and lectures of Swami Vivekananda are also performed by the students.
 Several competitions are also performed not only in India but outside the country to promote education, trust among youths, etc. to make the country developed.